 DON’T Raise Your Hand!

-- Allow students to “pass” but not to “opt out.”
-If a student is called on and doesn’t have a response, s/he has permission to take a pass.
-But you will come back to him/her later to elaborate on or add to the discussion.
+Try this instead: Tell students NOT to raise their hands.
+After asking a question or initiating a discussion, pause to give everyone time to think about a response.
+Tell the students that you will decide whom to call on for a response.
+If a student is called on and doesn’t have a response, s/he has permission to take a pass, but not to opt out.
+You will come back to him/her later to elaborate on or add to the discussion.

 Read more about 4 TIPS FOR GENERATING HIGHER LEVEL THINKING.